onestic/coding-standard-files/README.md

 # Coding Standard Files #

 This repository has files to use for code validation in PhpStorm and in Magento projects.

 * Load _PhpStorm-settings-codings-standards.jar_ from "File > Import Settings..." option.
 * Load _PhpStorm-php-code-style.xml_ from "File > Default Settings... / Settings..." and "Editor > Code Style > Import Scheme > Intellij IDEA code style XML"

+Please check [Onestic Coding Standard](doc/onestic-coding-standards.md) document for more info about Onestic Standards.

 ## Code sniffer & Mess detector ##
 You'll need to install some php packages in your environment to run phar files and read xml files from PhpStorm: